Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Dušan Nolimal

-not famine, not earthquakes, not microbes, not cancer but man himself who is
+not earthquakes, not microbes, not cancer but man himself who is man's

-the worst of natural catastrophes.
-The supreme danger which threatens
+devastating than the worst of natural catastrophes.
+The supreme danger

-cumulatively and the reasonableness of the conscious mind is stifled.
-Every mass
+reasonableness of the conscious mind is stifled.
+Every mass organization

-organization is a latent danger just as much as a heap of dynamite is.
-It lets
+is a latent danger just as much as a heap of dynamite is.
+It lets loose

 -- Carl Jung - The Symbolic Life [5376]